Repatha Approval History

-Repatha (evolocumab) is a monoclonal antibody targeting PCSK9 (proprotein convertase subtilisin/kexin type 9) indicated for the treatment of patients with heterozygous familial hypercholesterolemia (HeFH), homozygous familial hypercholesterolemia (HoFH), or patients with atherosclerotic heart disease who require additional lowering of LDL-cholesterol.
+Repatha (evolocumab) is a monoclonal antibody targeting PCSK9 (proprotein convertase subtilisin/kexin type 9) indicated for the treatment of patients with heterozygous familial hypercholesterolemia; homozygous familial hypercholesterolemia; and to reduce the risk of myocardial infarction, stroke, and coronary revascularization in adults with established cardiovascular disease.

 Development History and FDA Approval Process for Repatha